 Finally, while the BBC has always had a knack for showcasing excellent presenters on its channels, from Terry Wogan on Radio 2, to John Peel on Radio 1, Radio 4’s roll-call is genuinely exceptional.

 Here, you’ll find everyone from Sue Lawley to Nicolas Parsons and Eddie Mair.
 BBC Radio 4 offers an insight into the best of Britain.

 BBC Radio 4 might not be everyone’s cup of tea – but it is one of the most significant radio channels in the UK today.
 Not only has this program managed to capture the hearts and minds of listeners for an entire generation, but it offers an experience unlike any other radio show available.

 As the listening landscape in the UK has continued to transform and evolve, Radio 4 has managed to serve the best of both worlds.

-If you listen to Radio 4 today, you’ll find an excellent combination of some of the most impressive shows that you knew and loved thirty years ago, as well as modern and updated discussions too.
+If you listen to Radio 4, you’ll find an excellent combination of some of the most impressive shows that you knew and loved thirty years ago, as well as modern discussions too.

 Indeed, despite its often old-fashioned appearance, Radio 4 was one of the first networks to understand and embrace the potential of podcasting.

-Since some of the earliest days of podcasting, Radio 4 has been making its shows available for download, starting with “In Our Time” in 2004.
-16 years on, and there are countless ways to listen to Radio 4 in the comfort of your home, car, or anywhere else you choose.
+Since the earliest days of podcasting, Radio 4 made its shows available for download, starting with “In Our Time” in 2004.
+Sixteen years on, there are countless ways to listen to Radio 4 in the comfort of your home, car, or anywhere else you choose.

 Though Radio 4 has had its issues when attempting to keep up to date with the modern landscape, it has remained surprisingly durable over the years – thanks to its willingness to evolve and experiment.